Anaximperator blog

 Sir Thomas Browne on Saltimbancoes, Quacksalvers, and Charlatans, in Pseudodoxia Epidemica, 1646.

-The purpose of this blog is to warn against alternative medicine and alternative medicine for cancer in particular.
-With alternative medicine we mean medical treatments which are used instead of standard therapy and of which there is no reliable indication of any efficacy.
+The purpose of this blog is to warn against alternative medicine, alternative medicine for cancer in particular.
+With alternative medicine we mean medical treatments which are used instead of standard therapy and for which there is no reliable indication of any efficacy.

 We believe alternative treatments are dangerous for a number of reasons.
 With some, the main danger is that they give patients a false sense of security, causing them to lose time and consequently the chance to benefit from standard therapy, sometimes with devastating results.
 Some alternative therapies also have dangerous, even life-threatening side effects.
 Many people will say that this can be said of surgery, radiation and chemotherapy as well.
 That is true, but these treatments have also shown to be effective.
 Most side-effects can be overcome and will diminish with time.
 In medicine, there is no gain without pain and the wisdom of the doctors lies in balancing the pain and the gain.
 With alternative cancer therapies, there is never any gain and the patient invariably loses all.